gmadiyar00/tapssp-project/README.md

 Query the system using natural language, retrieving relevant content chunks and generating responses via a local LLM (phi-2.Q2_K.gguf).
 The system demonstrates key concepts of modern AI pipelines including vector search, embeddings, prompt augmentation, and integration with local LLMs.

+# Issues Faced During Implementation

+During the development of this project, I encountered several challenges, particularly related to model performance and hardware limitations:

+Performance issues with LLaMA 8B model
+Initially, I used the LLaMA 8B model for text generation.
+However, on my M1 Mac, the model proved extremely slow.
+In many cases, the generation process would hang or take an unreasonably long time to produce a response.
+This issue was primarily due to the high computational requirements of the 8-billion-parameter model, which exceeded the capabilities of my local hardware.

+Switching to a lightweight model
+To overcome these performance bottlenecks, I switched to a more lightweight model—specifically, Microsoft’s Phi-2 model.
+This model provided much faster response times while maintaining reasonable accuracy and capability for the project’s tasks.
+The switch allowed the system to operate smoothly on the M1 chip without frequent hangs or crashes.

+Trade-offs and considerations
+While the lightweight model improved performance, it came with trade-offs in terms of output quality and complexity handling.
+Careful prompt engineering and optimization were necessary to ensure that the responses remained meaningful and aligned with the project goals.

 User Input
    │
    ▼